-As globalization transforms the way business is done, whether you manage in a single building or across an ocean, this timely and engaging webinar explains the do’s and don’ts of handling the consequences of misunderstanding ethnic differences within high-performance teams.
+As globalization transforms how business is done, whether you manage in a single building or across an ocean, this timely and engaging webinar explains the do’s and don’ts of handling the consequences of misunderstanding ethnic differences within high-performance teams.
 This is not a course about DEI in the workplace; it’s for anyone who has trouble interacting with people who are different than themselves.
 And that includes just about everyone.
 It’s about improving your effectiveness as a manager in solving or avoiding work-related challenges caused by uninformed or stereotypical thinking.
-You will discover meaningful strategies and tactics for altering your management style to enable greater cross-cultural collaboration, creativity and accountability.
+You will discover meaningful strategies and tactics for altering your management style to enable greater collaboration, creativity and accountability.

 ❏ How marginalized workers perceive workplace issues